 The GRI standards set up the task of the assessment in two dimensions: the significance of environmental, economic and social impacts on one hand, and the importance of certain topics for stakeholders on the other (see the matrix representing it in the picture).
 That is one of the most solid approaches which would ensure that you track the aspects for valuable improvement while making your company’s activities in the sustainability arena more accepted and approved, thus opening new business opportunities.
 The all-round approach however might require time and resources.
 If you’re short on those and don’t need to follow GRI, you might consider other dimensions or even go for a materiality bar.

 Visual representation of the materiality matrix by GRI.
 Source: GRI

 3. List the topics

-To make a comprehensive assessment of what important and what not, consider everything at the start.
-Brainstorm, get every topic from your chosen framework, look into other companies’ reports, check with industry recommendations and stakeholder studies.
+To make a comprehensive assessment of what is important and what is not, consider everything at the start.
+Brainstorm, get every topic from your chosen framework, look into other companies’ reports, and check with industry recommendations and stakeholder studies.
 Don’t forget to include open questions in your methods later.
 You might end up with a very long list that could be hard to work with.
 In that case, try to group some close topics together.
 Generally, look at it as your buffer to cut the non-material stuff later.

 4. Choose wisely who and how to ask

 Diversify the respondents as much as your resources and time allow: by the stakeholder role, by area of expertise, by position level, etc. – especially if it is the first time you perform materiality assessment.
 That would help to get the strategy priorities straight.
 Whether you’re going for a matrix or for a bar, include sustainability experts in the materiality assessment.
 Then move to the most influential stakeholders.
-There are plenty of tools to use: meetings, surveys, dialogues, screening studies and desk research.
+There are plenty of tools to use: meetings, surveys, dialogues, screening studies, and desk research.
 Make sure the tool you choose is appropriate for the scale of the action and depth you are aiming at.